Elasticsearch

 Fetch Event

-Returns Event(s) from the platform based on specified criteria.
+Retrieves events from the platform that match the specified criteria.

 READER NOTE